 Implementation review of Recommendation 5

 A WHOIS Informational Website has been established as a WHOIS policy documentation, to educate registrants on WHOIS, their rights and responsibilities, and to allow Internet users to submit complaints on WHOIS inaccuracy.
 It is explicitly required by ICANN for the registrants to be solely responsible for the registration and use of the domain name registered, and must provide accurate information for WHOIS data publication, and promptly update this to reflect any changes.
-These requirements are both elaborated on WHOIS Informational Website and in 2013 RAA as below.
+These requirements are both elaborated on WHOIS Informational Website and in 2013 RAA.